 An integrated behavioral healthcare management company, Advanced Recovery Systems was founded in December 2013 by Dr. Mitchell Eisenberg and Dr. Lewis Gold.
 We put behavioral health front and center, providing assistance to people with substance abuse issues, addictions and mental health concerns.
 With facilities in various regions of the U.S., we have been furthering this mission since our inception, applying our advanced approach to patient care.
 Every facility in the Advanced Recovery Systems network strives to provide the highest quality of care, using evidence-based therapeutic models that really work.
-Our goal is to help men, women and adolescents live healthy, happy lives without the burden of substance abuse or mental illness.
+Our goal is to help men and women live healthy, happy lives without the burden of substance abuse or mental illness.

 Substance abuse includes prescription and illicit drugs as well as alcohol.
 Behavioral health issues are those that can be amended when people change their day-to-day habits, and substance abuse and addiction issues are part of the behavioral health model.
 In 2012 alone, close to 2 million people enrolled in treatment facilities due to substance abuse, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
 This means there are people out there just like you who are dealing with addictions and working hard to get better.
 But there are also others out there who are still mired in their addiction habits and who aren’t quite ready to start the work of recovery.